antonfrancois/Demeter_metamorphosis/docs/source/advanced_users.rst

     p_t &= z_t\\
     v_t &= -K_V\left( z_t\nabla q_t \right)  \end{array}\right.

 These equations are written in the continuous case.
-In this document, all discretization choices made during the implementation are detailed.
+In this document, all discretisation choices made during the implementation are detailed.

 To solve the registration problem, a geodesic shooting strategy is used.
 For this, a relaxed version of :math:`H` is minimized: